NolanShrestha/Flutter_Test/README.md

   - Age
   - Section
   - Semester
-- Upon submission, the data is added to the list and can be viewed on the "Students" screen.
+- Upon submission, the data is added to the list and can be viewed on the "Students" screen and a message is displayed using  SnackBar.

 ### 2. Student List Screen (Page2)
 - Displays a list of all added students using ListTile widget.
 - Each ListTile shows the student's name and is styled with a light background color and rounded corners.